kpatenio/quoi-react-app/README.md

 ## Server and API Calls
 HTTP calls are made via Axios to a Flask server hosted in [quoi-flask-backend](https://github.com/kpatenio/quoi-flask-backend) (which, at the moment, can only be run locally).
 The Flask server calls the Collins API and then returns any retrieved data back to the React app.

+## Styling and Components
+All the amazing components used were made by the amazing `antd` developers!
+The LESS preprocessor was used to customize antd components; note that with `less-loader`, there is no need to manually compile `.less` files.
+All it takes is a simple `.less` file import!

+### My styling disappeared!
+If, for any reason, all `.less` styles disappear from the page, try rerunning the app using `npm start`.

 ## Available Scripts (from create-react-app)
 In the project directory, you can run: